Aqua Therapy Could Be Just What The Doctor Ordered When it Comes to Your Arthritis Pain

 This post has been updated from its original version, which was posted on June 29th, 2016.

-Exercising in water allows your joints to have a full range of motion, without much resistance.
-The natural buoyancy found in water offers a weightless quality, effectively taking stress off of your sore joints.
-Du to these reasons, water aerobics is a gentle routine that is both beneficial and easy to adhere to.
-Here are some tips to get you started from our orthopedists at The Central Orthopedic Group.
+Exercising in water allows your joints to have a full range of motion, without too much resistance.
+Water’s natural buoyancy offers a weightless quality, effectively removing the stress from your sore joints.
+As a result, you can exercise with significantly less pain.
+Aqua Therapy is a gentle routine both beneficial and easy to commit to.
+In this post, we’ll explore the benefits of Aqua Therapy.

 1. Start with Walking Laps in the Pool

-If you are new to water exercises, it’s important to see how your body adjusts and reacts.
 Begin by completing walking laps or marching in place.
-Gradually add leg kicks to the front, side, and back while keeping your balance on the side of the pool.
-Feeling comfortable?
-Work in arm lifts and circles to include more joints.
+Gradually add leg kicks to the front, side, and back.
+Make sure you keep your balance on the side of the pool.
+Are you feeling comfortable?
+Then work in arm lifts and circles to engage more joints.

 2. Take a Water Aerobics Class